 Makeup + Other Beauty Products

-This one’s completely personal, so I’ll leave it up to you.
-That said I do like to bring one or two sheet masks (totally obsessed with Face Shop’s and Innisfree’s sheet masks) to rehydrate my skin post-flight and during the winter months.
+This one’s completely personal, so we’ll leave it up to you.
+That said, we do like to bring one or two sheet masks (totally obsessed with Nature Republic’s Sheet Masks) to rehydrate our skin post-flight and during the winter months.

 Travel Medical Kit

-Because sunburn is a bitch and we should be kind to our skin.
+Because sunburn is not nice and we should be kind to our skin.